 - A score will be given to each team at the completion of the second run of their machine, with a running tally being publicly announced and recorded at the contest venue.

 - At the conclusion of the judging event prizes and awards will be presented to contest winners and winners of sub-categories (detailed below).
 All prizewinners will also be published online at the Contest website on Thursday 13th August 2015.
 The judges’ decision is final and no appeals or protest will be heard.

 - Prizes will be presented to the team and will be the responsibility of the Team Supervisor.

 - The prizes for the winning team are:

-- In addition to the overall award for best machine there will be additional awards given out on the day of competition for achievement in different aspects of design and presentation.
-These awards will be determined by the judges.
+- In addition to the overall award for best machine there will be additional awards given out on the day of competition for achievement in different aspects of design and presentation, as noted in the judging categories listed above.

 - One vote will be allowed for every person attending the event, visitors and spectators alike, via an entrance ticket doubling as a ballot paper.

 - The team with the most votes will receive the Audience Choice award.

 Photos and Video